tebexio/TebexHeadless-OpenAPI/sdks/csharp/docs/HeadlessApi.md

 <a id="getpackagebyid"></a>
 # **GetPackageById**
-> PackageResponse GetPackageById (string token, decimal packageId)
+> PackageResponse GetPackageById (string token, int packageId)

 Fetch a package from a webstore by its identifier